 16. Adobe Framemaker

 A sophisticated document processor for large, industrial standard documents.
 Can be used to generate structured documents with an XML framework, with 100% DITA compliance.
 Can be used for unstructured documents as well, as a replacement to document editors like MS Word.

-Framemaker is a good choice for generating structured documents with pre-defined templates to comply to several industrial standard formats – such as legal agreements and financial statements.
+Framemaker is a good choice for generating structured documents with pre-defined templates to comply with several industrial standard formats – such as legal agreements and financial statements.
 It supports TOC or index creation across multiple documents, has rich formatting options.
 Does not sag in performance when graphics are inserted.

 Author’s Tip: Framemaker is a sound investment for established companies with formal technical writing teams that need to produce large documents of over 100 pages.
 However, single product companies and startups need not make this investment.
-There are free tools XML based document authoring tools available for free.
+There are free tools XML-based document authoring tools available for free.
 And you can always fall back on good old MS Word!